aayushrathor/starredrep/README.md

 ## Lua

+- [ThePrimeagen/vim-be-good](https://github.com/ThePrimeagen/vim-be-good) - vim-be-good is a nvim plugin designed to make you better at Vim Movements.
 - [m4xshen/hardtime.nvim](https://github.com/m4xshen/hardtime.nvim) - A Neovim plugin helping you establish good command workflow and habit
 - [tomasklaen/uosc](https://github.com/tomasklaen/uosc) - Feature-rich minimalist proximity-based UI for MPV player.
 - [Eandrju/cellular-automaton.nvim](https://github.com/Eandrju/cellular-automaton.nvim) - A useless plugin that might help you cope with stubbornly broken tests or overall lack of sense in life.
 It lets you execute aesthetically pleasing, cellular automaton animations based on the content